kennycha/codeken/SPEC.md

-# SPEC-001: CodePen Clone with React & bknd
+# SPEC-001: CodePen Clone with React & Supabase

 ## Background

 CodePen is a popular online code editor that allows developers to write and test HTML, CSS, and JavaScript in real time.
-This project aims to build a similar application using React for the frontend and bknd.io for backend functionalities such as data storage and API handling.
-By leveraging bknd, we can reduce backend development efforts while maintaining flexibility and scalability.
+This project aims to build a similar application using React for the frontend and Supabase for backend functionalities such as data storage and API handling.
+By leveraging Supabase, we can reduce backend development efforts while maintaining flexibility and scalability.

 ## Requirements

-1. HTML, CSS, and TypeScript code editing functionality using Monaco Editor
+1. HTML, CSS, and JavaScript code editing functionality using Monaco Editor

 2. Real-time preview of the code execution inside an iframe

-3. Code storage and retrieval via bknd.io
+3. Code storage and retrieval via Supabase

-4. User authentication using bknd.io
+4. User authentication using Supabase Auth

 5. React-based UI with modular components